 How does CAR T-cell therapy work?

 T cells are white blood cells in the immune system that fight infection.
-The goal with T-cell immunotherapy is to reprogram a child’s own T cells so they can seek out and destroy cancer cells wherever they are hiding in the body.
+The goal with T-cell immunotherapy is to reprogram a child’s own T cells to seek out and destroy cancer cells wherever they are hiding in the body.

-- A blood sample is drawn from the child.
-This sample goes to a special part of Seattle Children’s Research Institute called the Therapeutic Cell Production Core.
-Lab staff remove the T cells from the sample, purify them and reprogram them.
+- We do a procedure called apheresis to isolate the white blood cells from your child’s blood.
+This takes a few hours.
+We draw a blood sample from your child.
+This sample goes to a special part of Seattle Children’s Research Division called the Therapeutics Cell Manufacturing facility.
+Our lab staff remove the T cells from the sample, purify them and reprogram them.
 In this case, “reprogram” means to change the T cells by adding recombinant DNA (genetically modify them).
-Then, the newly programmed T cells are grown to multiply into millions of new cells.
+Then, the newly programmed T cells multiply into millions of new cells.

-- The changed T cells are put back into the child’s body through an intravenous (IV) infusion.
+- The changed T cells are put back into your child’s body through an intravenous (IV) infusion.

-- The hope is that the changed cells will go to work right away, finding and destroying the cancer cells in the child’s body.
-The change tells the T cells to make a place on their surface (a receptor) that acts like Velcro.
+- The hope is that the changed cells will go to work right away, finding and destroying the cancer cells in your child’s body.
+The T cells make a place on their surface (a receptor) that acts like Velcro.
 This receptor allows the T cells to recognize and bind to a target on the cancer cells.
 When they bind, the T cells can attack the cancer cells as if they were fighting an infection.

 The receptor that’s made on the T cells is called a chimeric antigen receptor (CAR).
 T cells that have the receptor may be called CAR T cells.

-Learn how immunotherapy research at Seattle Children's is paving the way to become the next great advancement in cancer treatment.
-Through cellular engineering, we enable the body’s own immune system to heal itself – without the harsh and often lifelong side effects of chemotherapy and radiation.
+Learn how immunotherapy research at Seattle Children's is paving the way to become the next great advancement in cncer treatment.

 Meet the Experts